Discover our local Gay Sitges Guide and insiders’ recommendations, for best gay bars, clubs, restaurants, museums, monuments, shopping …

 In February, the flamboyant Sitges Carnival is one of the most extravagant fiestas in all of Spain, filling the narrow streets with dancing, music, and parades for a whole week.

-In May, you can attend the Sitges Gay Spring Break and in June, the Sitges Gay Pride, which is one of the most significant gay events in Catalonia.
+You can attend the Sitges Gay Spring Break in May and in June, the Sitges Gay Pride, which is one of the most significant gay events in Catalonia.

-In September you can attend the Sitges Bear week, certainly the biggest and most popular Bear event in Europe.
+You can attend in September the Sitges Bear week, certainly the biggest and most popular Bear event in Europe.

 Gay areas in Sitges

 All of Sitges can be considered as a gay district.
 Each street has its style, and there are many options to choose from.
 Tons of bars and pubs follow each other among the narrow streets.